 Congressman Alan Lowenthal (CA-47), today, issued the following statement on the situation in Afghanistan:

 Congressman Alan Lowenthal (CA-47), today, issued the following statement on the passage of a historic $1 trillion bipartisan infrastructure bill by the U.S. Senate:

 Congressman Alan Lowenthal (CA-47) and U.S. Senator Martin Heinrich (D-N.M.), today, led a bicameral letter to the U.S. Department of the Interior urging it to reverse course on defending the Willow Master Development Project in Alaska’s Western Arctic.

-Congressman Alan Lowenthal (CA-47) today introduced H.R.5552, bipartisan legislation that would codify important protections for millions of migratory birds.
+Congressman Alan Lowenthal (CA-47), today, joined with Congressman Brian Fitzpatrick (PA-01) to introduce the bipartisan Migratory Bird Protection Act, legislation that would permanently codify important and much-needed protections for millions of migratory birds.

 Yesterday, the House Foreign Affairs Committee unanimously passed the Cambodia Democracy Act, bipartisan legislation introduced by Congressmen Alan Lowenthal (CA-47) and Steve Chabot (OH-01), Co-Chairs of the Congressional Caucus on Cambodia, which will impose sanctions on Cambodian officials responsible for uprooting democracy in Cambodia.